The law allows victims of crimes several ways to recover compensation for their losses. As a victim, you (or in some cases, your family members) may:

-Because the issue of the statute of limitations is such a critical and complicated one, we advise any victim of a crime to contact an experienced personal injury lawyer as soon as possible after the crime.
+Because the issue of the statute of limitations is such a critical and complicated one, we advise you to contact an experienced personal injury lawyer as soon as possible after the crime.

-California “statute of limitations” for childhood sexual abuse allows victims to bring suit for the abuse at any time before the victim’s 26th birthday.
+California’s “statute of limitations” for childhood sexual abuse allows you to bring suit for the abuse at any time before your 26th birthday.

-But California also has a “delayed discovery” rule in childhood sexual assault and abuse cases that can give victims a longer time period in which to file suit.
+Though California also has a “delayed discovery” rule in childhood sexual assault and abuse cases that can give you a longer time period in which to file suit.

 California’s “delayed discovery” rule for childhood sexual abuse

-Under the delayed discovery rule, a victim can sue for childhood sexual abuse for up to three years after:
+Under the delayed discovery rule, you can sue for childhood sexual abuse for up to three years after:

 Example: When she goes off to college at age 18, Janine begins having terrible nightmares.
 She suffers all through college and grad school.
 At age 28, Janine’s insomnia becomes unbearable and she starts therapy.